zzssg/ai-standalone-llm-android/TESTING.md

 2. **Memory limitations** - Model may require 500MB+ RAM
 3. **Architecture mismatch** - Model compiled for ARM64 only
 4. **File permissions** - Ensure app can read from assets and write to storage
+5. **Vulkan shader generation failures** - Ensure Vulkan SDK and a native compiler are installed

 ## Conclusion